-The Natural Treatment System is a true regional collaboration.
-IRWD partnered with service area cities. the County of Orange, and local developers to build this innovative, cost-effective, environmental project that is now looked to as a model for responsible urban runoff management throughout the state.
+The Natural Treatment System reflects regional collaboration.
+IRWD partnered with service area cities, the County of Orange, and local developers to build this innovative, cost-effective, environmental project that is now recognized as a model for responsible urban runoff management throughout the state.